-LEAP is designed to support teachers in developing their content expertise and in becoming truly expert at teaching the DCPS Common Core-aligned curriculum and other course-specific content.
+LEAP is designed to help teachers develop their content expertise and become truly expert at teaching the DCPS Common Core-aligned curriculum and other course-specific content.
 To do this, teachers engage in a cycle of development in small, content-specific professional learning communities (LEAP Teams) led by content experts (LEAP Leaders).
+The specific details of the LEAP model are differentiated by subject area and role.

-For ELA, Math, ECE, ESL, SPED, Science (high school), and Social Studies (high school) teachers, LEAP consists of a weekly cycle with two main components:
+For ELA, Math, Science (high school), and Social Studies (high school) teachers, LEAP consists of a weekly cycle with three components:

 - 1. A 90-minute LEAP Seminar.
-During this time, content-specific school teams meet to deepen their content knowledge and hone their expertise at the teaching practices that are most important for their particular content area.
-LEAP Seminars focus on either learning of new content; planning to apply the new content to the classroom; or analyzing data and student work to see the impact of the new learning. - 2.
-A regular Coaching Touchpoint.
-The most frequent coaching touchpoint is a LEAP Observation and 5P Debrief.
-The LEAP Observation is a 15-minute observation during which the LEAP Leader observes the teacher implement learning from the LEAP Seminar and hones in on key instructional practices in which the teacher can improve.
-During the 5P Debrief after the observation, the teacher has the opportunity to receive praise for the growth he or she is making, to process with his or her coach where improvements could be made, to prioritize one action step to focus on during the coming week, to plan an upcoming lesson with this action step in mind, and then to actually practice the action step with his or her coach.
-While the coaching touchpoint is most often Observation and 5P Debrief, it could also include co-planning or modeling, depending on teacher need.
-While these coaching touchpoints happen on a weekly basis at the elementary and middle school levels, they take place on a biweekly basis at the high school level.
+During this time, teachers deepen their content knowledge and hone their expertise at the teaching practices that are most important for their particular content area. - 2.
+A 15-minute LEAP Observation.
+This brief observation is an opportunity for the teacher to apply his or her learning from the weekly seminar.
+It is intentionally brief to help the teacher and LEAP Leader hone in on key instructional practices. - 3.
+A weekly LEAP 5P Debrief.
+During the 5P Debrief, the teacher has the opportunity to receive praise for the growth he or she is making, to process with his or her coach where improvements could be made, to prioritize one skill to focus on during the coming week, to plan an upcoming lesson with this skill in mind, and then to actually practice the skill with his or her coach.

-All teachers participate in district-wide professional development days, which include opportunities to deeply explore course-specific content, unpack upcoming units of study, analyze student work, and collaborate with colleagues to plan and practice.
+All teachers participate in professional development days, which include opportunities to deeply explore course-specific content, unpack upcoming units of study, analyze student work, and collaborate with colleagues to plan and practice.

-Teachers and LEAP Leaders have access to the LEAP Platform, an online platform that allows both to engage in the LEAP cycle by accessing observation data, action steps from coaching touchpoints, LEAP Seminar curriculum materials, and additional resources to support professional learning.
+Teachers and LEAP Leaders have access to a dynamic, online platform that allows access to ongoing observation data, LEAP Seminar curriculum materials, and additional resources to support professional learning.

-For more information about LEAP, please contact the LEAP Team at LEAP@dc.gov or visit the LEAP webpage on at https://dcps. dc.gov/page/leap-teacher-professional-development or the LEAP page on Canvas at https://dcps.instructure.com.
+For more information about LEAP, please contact the LEAP Team at LEAP@dc.gov or visit the LEAP page on Canvas at https://dcps.instructure.com.